Philosophy Behind WilderHill® Clean Energy Index (ECO)

 Greener Utilities: Among utilities some increasingly adopt cleaner methods for making power including by wind, hydro, solar, tidal, and geothermal; these cleaner means can prevent pollution while helping add price stability for the consumer.
 Unlike more conventional power plants too, the renewables - while still costly - are widely declining in price.
 Should dirty coal or natural gas grow constrained as prices rise, or if pollutants & CO2, or accidents become more significant - then alternative renewable means of producing firm or intermittent clean power can grow increasingly relevant.
 Potentially included here can be innovative means to cap & trade or tax greenhouse gases, smart grid transmission, distribution, means to hold renewable assets like by YieldCos, accelerate green power nearer demand like rooftop solar leases, crowdsourcing the capital, micro-distributed generation, or other novel ways to reduce pollution.
 Even greener utilities are typically not (yet) clean energy pure plays; this Sector may see some inclusion of securities with fossil fuel interests.
 Nuclear power specifically is NOT allowed in ECO Index; nuclear is not clean, not truly renewable, and is subject to vast risks of accident, waste, weapons proliferation and terrorism attack.
 Nuclear is excluded from the ECO Index.

 Each stock freely floats according to its share price after rebalance.

 * Stocks below $200 million in size at rebalance are banded with a 0.5% weight.

 Canadian Solar, CSIQ.
-Solar, vertically integrated solar PV manufacturer, China.
+Solar, vertically integrated solar manufacturer, China.

 China Ming Yang Wind, MY.
 Wind, large turbine manufacturer is a pure play.

 First Solar, FSLR.
-Thin film, CdTe solar panels low-cost alternate to polysilicon.
+Thin film solar, CdTe a low-cost alternate to polysilicon.

-Hanwha SolarOne, HSOL.
-Solar PV, integrated from poly through modules.
+Hanwha Q Cells, HQCL.
+Solar, integrated from poly through modules.

 JA Solar, JASO.
-Solar, China-based sells PV modules in Asia, Europe, U.S., etc.
+Solar, China-based sells PV modules in Asia, Europe, U.S.

 Ormat, ORA.
-Geothermal, working too in areas of recovered heat energy.
+Geothermal, works too in areas of recovered heat energy.

 SunPower, SPWR.
 Solar, efficient PV panels have all-rear-contact cells.

 Trina Solar, TSL.
-Solar, produces ingots, wafers, solar modules; China-based.
+Solar, produces ingots, wafers, modules; China-based.